PlexSheep/grrsmp/docs/devlog.md

 ### Progress

 - Slop specification was written
-- Removed non-critical stuff from the Readme, and text is now all authentic
+- Removed non-critical stuff from the README, and text is now all authentic
 - Fancy network stack diagram for spec
-- Create identity in gui #4
+- Create identity in GUI #4

 ### Decisions